-What is rotator cuff repair?
+What is rotator cuff repair surgery?

-Open repair was the first successful method of rotator cuff repair and is still widely used as a means to restore shoulder function.
+Open repair was the first successful method of rotator cuff surgery and is still widely used as a means to restore shoulder function.
 This method is generally used by older, less experienced surgeons who have not become familiar with the latest arthroscopic technology.
 The open procedure requires splitting the deltoid muscle which can cause more pain and prolong patient recovery.

-Schedule a consultation
+Schedule a Rotator Cuff Repair

-Our main goal is for you to regain function of your painful or unusable shoulder.
-Our Board-Certified and expert rotator cuff surgeons are eager to help you move forward from shoulder pain.
-No matter the time or day of the week, we are available for your needs.
+To learn more about rotator cuff surgery, schedule a consultation in New York City.
+During your appointment, our sports medicine doctors will perform a few exams to determine if this procedure is right for you.
+Our main goal is to help you regain function of your painful or unusable shoulder.
+Our experienced and board-certified rotator cuff surgeons are eager to help you recover from shoulder pain.
+No matter the time or day of the week, don't hesitate to contact us.